 The concept of building cheap houses for the poor to improve their living standards is hardly a new one.
 However, a house that is sustainable, affordable, part of an “ecosystem” of services of electricity, water and sanitation, and, perhaps most importantly, maintains people’s dignity.
-Sounds far-fetched, especially with price tag of just $300.
+Sounds far-fetched, especially with a price tag of just $300.
 Vijay Govindarajan and Christian Sarkar, the brains behind the idea, believe that it can be done.

 Govindarajan and Sarkar first outlined their concept in a Harvard Business review blog a few years ago.
 Since then, architects, companies and other students have all tried to take up the challenge of building such a house.
 Some have had limited success, while others introduced ideas that make the concept even more inspiring.